crate/cratedb-guide/docs/integrate/airflow/import-stock-market-data.md

 (airflow-import-stock-market-data)=
-# Updating stock market data automatically with CrateDB and Apache Airflow
+# Automate stock market data updates with CrateDB and Apache Airflow

 Watch this tutorial on YouTube: [Automating stock data with Airflow and CrateDB](https://www.youtube.com/watch?v=YTTUzeaYUgQ&t=685s).

-If you are struggling with keeping your stock market data up to date, this tutorial walks you through exactly what you need to do so you can automate data collection and storage from SP500 companies.
+This tutorial shows how to automate collecting and storing stock market data for S&P 500 companies.

 ## Quick overview